 Club members using club boats for races are expected to assist with loading boats onto the club trailer before and unloading them back at the clubhouse after the race.

 Club members can also request use of club boats and equipment for other races and events (not organised by Canoeing Victoria).
 If you want to use club equipment:

 Club paddles are identified with the club name and number.
 Select a paddle appropriate to your height.
 Paddles should be returned to the same location when you have finished.

 Under Victorian law, all paddlers should wear a Personal Flotation Device (PFD) or life jacket whenever they are on the water.
 Exemption is made for group training sessions and some races.
 Club PFDs are available for members to use.
 Please return the PFD when you have finished and hang it on the racks in the cupboard to dry.

 Changing facilities, showers and toilets are located downstairs inside the clubhouse.
 Lockers are provided for the use of members.
 Please bring your own lock and remove it when you have finished paddling so that others may use the locker.

-Watch out for snakes during summer (not joking) – a snake was sighted in the men’s locker room during 2009.
+Watch out for snakes during summer (not joking) – a snake was sighted in the men’s change room during 2009!